Gender roles in agriculture: Europe

-C.I.S. (former U.S.S.R.)
+Commonwealth of Independent States (former Soviet Union)

-Agricultural society in what is now the C.I.S. goes back thousands of years, and entails numerous distinct cultures.
+Agricultural society in what is now the Commonwealth of Independent States goes back thousands of years, and entails numerous distinct cultures.
 Slavic-speaking societies tended to follow the general Indo-European pattern of patrilineality, passing down property and rights from father to son.
 In agriculture this meant land and livestock.
 The gender roles on the farm presumed that the farm and all its contents belonged to the father or grandfather.
 Uralic-speaking societies, on the other hand, had a relatively egalitarian system in which land was considered to be the domain of a larger extended family or folk group, without rigid boundaries between individual homesteads.
 Division of labor was not rigid, and spouses often worked alongside each other, or helped each other with various tasks.

 During the Russian Empire period, Slavonic patriarchy was emphasized and promoted to a greater extent across the board.
 This was especially the case in southern and central Russia during the 18th and 19th centuries, where every farmer or farm laborer was considered to hold a position in the feudal hierarchy of the Empire, until this system was modified in the later 19th century.
 Men were the official landowners and decision-makers, though women often had a significant amount of unofficial influence in decision-making (on the free peasant farmsteads).

 In the years leading up to the Revolution, as the remnants of feudalism disintegrated, many Russian farm families joined artels (артели), or cooperatives.
 The cooperatives practiced (at least in theory) equal consideration of men's and women's opinions in making collective decisions, which was a sharp contrast to the feudal method.
 Moreover, as the Empire became more connected by rail and road, the rural residents of central and southern Russia gained knowledge of Uralic-based farm operation systems (which had survived in the north and east).
 These northern and eastern traditions contributed to the emerging cooperative practices.